 Not sure if something is recyclable or compostable?

-Unfortunately many paper food service items are lined with plastic, so without a marking that it is compostable or other indication it is not lined, these items should go in the trash.
+On paper products, such as a paper coffee cup, look for the word “compostable” or the BPI logo.
+Many paper food service items are lined with plastic, so unless there is a marking indicating it is compostable or other indication it is not lined, these items should go in the trash.
 If you’re not sure, look for signage or ask restaurant staff.
-If you take something home, residents can always contact public works at 952.924.2562 with questions as well.

-Hennepin County keeps a list of haulers who provide organics recycling.
-Select organics composting haulers to view the list and hauler contact information.
+Hennepin County keeps a list of haulers who provide collection for organics.
+Scroll down to "Organics recycling for composting" to view the list of haulers and their contact information.

-During a packaging fair in 2016, a Zero Waste Packaging Ordinance overview presentation was given to help food establishments understand the requirements of the Zero Waste Packaging Ordinance.
-Local businesses and business associations may contact Public Works to request a presentation for their next meeting.
+During a packaging fair in 2016, a Zero Waste Packaging Ordinance overview presentation was given to help food establishments understand the requirements of the ordinance.

 Updates mailing list